jeremyckahn/chitchatter/README.md

 - Screen sharing.
 - File sharing:
   - Unlimited file size transfers.
-  - Files are encrypted prior to sending and decrypted by the receiver (the key is the roon name).
+  - Files are encrypted prior to sending and decrypted by the receiver (the key is the room name).
 - Markdown support via [`react-markdown`](https://github.com/remarkjs/react-markdown).
   - Includes support for syntax highlighting of code.
 - Conversation backfilling from peers when a new participant joins.